Mission

 At the moment of displacement an individual or family is at greatest risk of homelessness.
 We understand that to create a sense of home and sense of community is the most critical step towards preventing homelessness.

 The cycle of homelessness begins after an individual or family abruptly loses their home.
-By providing furniture and homegoods with the support of a community if volunteers, A Sense of Home provides the necessary foundation needed for a family or an individual to rebuild their lives and improve outcomes for themselves and those around them.
+By providing furniture and homegoods with the support of a community of volunteers, A Sense of Home provides the necessary foundation needed for a family or an individual to rebuild their lives and improve outcomes for themselves and those around them.

 Vision